 Dawn Lundy Martin

-Martin's first full-length collection, A Gathering of Matter / A Matter of Gathering (University of Georgia Press, 2007), was selected by Carl Phillips for the 2007 Cave Canem Poetry Prize.
-Her second collection, Discipline, won the 2009 Nightboat Books Poetry Prize, chosen by Fanny Howe (Nightboat Books, 2011).
-She is also the author of two chapbooks, The Undress (Belladonna Books, 2006) and The Morning Hour (Poetry Society of America, 2003), which was selected by C. D. Wright for the Poetry Society of America's National Chapbook Fellowship.
+Lundy Martin’s first full-length collection, A Gathering of Matter / A Matter of Gathering (University of Georgia Press, 2007), was selected by Carl Phillips for the 2007 Cave Canem Poetry Prize.
+She is also the author of Good Stock Strange Blood (Coffee House Press, 2017), winner of the 2019 Kingsley Tufts Award; Life in a Box Is a Pretty Life (Nightboat Books, 2014); and Discipline (Nightboat Books, 2011), which was selected by Fanny Howe for the 2009 Nightboat Books Poetry Prize.

-She has taught at Montclair State University, The New School, and the Institute for Writing and Thinking at Bard College.
-She is currently an assistant professor in the Writing Program at the University of Pittsburgh.
+Lundy Martin has taught at Montclair State University, The New School, and the Institute for Writing and Thinking at Bard College.
+In February 2018, Martin served as the Poem-a-Day Guest Editor.
+The recipient of a United States Artists fellowship, she is currently the Toi Derricotte Chair in English and the director of the Center for African American Poetry and Poetics (CAAPP) at the University of Pittsburgh.